Getting free stuff is great, but…

 3. The deals are private

-Merchants are leery about their coupons being made available to the general public.
-They’ll typically offer a better deal to segmented, private groups such as those offered through paid discount programs.
+Some merchants are leery about their coupons being made available to the general public.
+In such cases, they’ll typically offer a better deal to segmented, private groups like those offered through paid discount programs.

 Free programs rely almost entirely on public-facing offers.
 A public offer isn’t necessarily a bad offer, but seeing the same deal arrive in their mailbox isn’t going to advance the discount program brand at all with the customer.